SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Once you know the skill levels of people, you can occasionally match up teammates to make the debate 'balanced'.
 - Losing debates nonstop will get to anyone.
 Even the 'weakest' debater is a valuable member of the soc, and their self-esteem needs to be kept high enough to stay motivated to come to sessions.
 Even if they feel like trash, they shouldn't further feel like utter trash.
 (In fact a weak debater is a vulnerable stakeholder, and if the Debsoc isn't able to uplift those who work hard, then it's a skill issue of the Debsoc.)
-- I found that stealthily teaming them up with debaters I thought were good, kept the debates close and exciting too.
+- I found that stealthily teaming them up with debaters I found smart, kept the debates close and exciting too.
 - This also gave all debaters experience in working with different kinds of people.